 You are being invited to consider taking part in this research study.
 This project is being undertaken by <insert name/s of researcher/s>.
 Indicate if the project is funded (if so, by whom?), if there are external partners (e.g. other universities or companies), and/or if the study is being conducted in pursuit of a qualification (if so, which qualification, and from what institution).
-Before you decide whether or not you wish to take part, it is important for you to understand why this research is being done and what it will involve.
+Before you decide whether you wish to take part, it is important for you to understand, why this research is being done and what it will involve.
 Please take time to read this information carefully and discuss it with friends and relatives if you wish.
 Ask us if there is anything that is unclear or if you would like more information.
 Provide email and/or telephone contact details if the study is being conducted remotely (e.g. via post or online).
-This study has been approved by the IADT Institute Research Ethics Committee.
+The IADT Institute Research Ethics Committee has approved this study.